 The Stone Town Heritage Society is dedicated to the preservation of culture and monuments of the Unesco World Heritage Site - Stone Town Zanzibar.
 The National Museum of Zanzibar, located in the "House of Wonders", is the former Sultan's Palace and a permanent exhibition of Aspeken Swahili culture.
-It belongs to the National Archives, which maintains a collection of historical documents and artifacts.
-Both institutions/organizations offer internships and volunteering in the field of African and Arabic history, archeology and historic preservation.
+It belongs to the National Archives, which maintain a collection of historical documents and artifacts.
+Both institutions/organizations offer internships and volunteering in the field of history, archeology, historic preservation, African Studies, and Oriental Studies.

-> Zanzibar Stone Town is a unique place which has been protected as a UNESCO World Heritage site since the year 2000.
+Zanzibar Stone Town is a unique place which has been protected as a UNESCO World Heritage site since the year 2000.
 Its rich history of seafarers, explorers, sultans and traders from Africa, Persia, Arabia, India and Europe is reflected in the town's extraordinary architecture and in its narrow labyrinth of lanes and squares.

 Reasons why UNESCO lists Stone Town as a World Heritage Site:

 * Stone Town is an outstanding material manifestation of cultural fusion and harmonization.
 Mosques to churches, Indian temples to Omani palaces and so forth are a testimony to the thousands of years of mutual tolerance among communities of different cultural origins.

 * For many centuries there was intense sea borne trading activity between Asia and Africa, and this is illustrated in an exceptional manner by the architecture and urban structure of Stone Town.